lemlac/mulem/docs/reference.md

 doSomething(x)      -- OK now.
 ```

 Functions do not automatically capture mutable variables.
-Any assignment inside a function to an outer mutable variable creates a new local variable unless explicitly captured.
+Any assignment inside a function to an outer mutable variable creates a new local variable unless explicitly captured. *(See [Capturing](#capturing).)*

 ```
 mu count = 0